-The Interactive Media Department offers a complete curricular experience in critical understanding and effective design and development of interactive products.
+The Interactive Media Department offers a complete curricular experience in critical understanding and effective design and development of interactive media products.

 The M.F.A. in Interactive Media program requires that students complete a minimum of 45 credit hours at the graduate level with an average of "B" and no grade lower than a "C-".
 Prior written approval is required from the chair of the CIM department for transfer of credit hours, for course substitutions, as well as for taking a course at another university.

 Interactive Media students are required to register for a capstone project seminar.
 To register for this course, students must complete all courses with a standing of a 3.0 GPA.
 The capstone course is designed to help students define and execute their final projects.
-To graduate, students must complete and present a fully articulated capstone project and related documentation.
-Students must complete all degree requirements within 6 years.
+To graduate, students must complete and present an advanced interactive project, demonstrating mastery of design and implementation of fully articulated capstone project and related documentation.

 CIM 601.
 Prototyping.
 3 Credit Hours.